voostindie/markdown-curator/README.md

 By extending the `DataModelTemplate` class you get full refreshes basically for free, and an easy way to process events in a more granular fashion, if so desired: simply override the `process` methods of choice and provide your own implementation.

 As an example of a simple custom data model, see the built-in `LinksModel`, which is reused by the `backlinks` and `deadlinks` queries.

+## FAQ

+### Help!
+Changes to some files are not detected!

+Solution: set the environment to use the right language, e.g. `LC_CTYPE=UTF-8`.

+My personal experience:

+- When run from the command line, changes to all files were detected.
+- When run from within IntelliJ IDEA, changes to files with emoj's in their name where not detected.

+Adding the `LC_CTYPE` variable to the Run configuration environment fixed it.
+The command line already had it.